 - Connect on Facebook

 Outline of This Episode

 [00:18] Todd’s introduction to this episode

 [02:57] Meet Kristin

 [54:00] Todd’s closing thoughts on this episode

-Welcome fellow entrepreneurs to the entrepreneur adventure podcast, where we talk about Amazon wholesale and how you can use it to build an eCommerce empire, a side hustle or anything in between.
+Welcome fellow entrepreneurs to the Amazon Seller School podcast, where we talk about Amazon wholesale and how you can use it to build an eCommerce empire, a side hustle or anything in between.
 And now your host, Todd Welch.

 And I thought you would have to do a lot of launching and stuff like that.
 But as we find out in this podcast, that’s not necessarily the case.
 If you do it right, you can launch a new bundle and not have to spend a ton of money on PPC and launching a new product like you would in the private label world.
 So if you’re coming from the private label world, this is going to be a lot easier than launching and creating your own product.
 If you’re coming from the wholesale world, this may be an area that you could specialize in and really separate yourself from the pack, get those high margins and high ROIs that we’re all really looking for.
 So definitely think wherever you’re coming from, you’re really going to love this episode.
 We dive into the meat of building bundles and Kristin is definitely an expert in this space in selling wholesale bundles on Amazon.

 So definitely stay tuned.
 The show notes for this are over at entrepreneuadventure.com/ 33.
 And she also has a wholesale bundle course that you can check out amazonseller.school/ bundles for that.
 And she gave us a $50 off coupon code, Todd 40.
 So T O D D 40.
 And without further ado, let’s go ahead and dive into this episode with Kristen.